SubramanyaGurumurthy/2dPoseEstimation/README.md

 # 2dPoseEstimation

-In this project I have detected 33 difference landmarks within a human body and all of this will be done in real time
+In this project I have detected 33 difference landmarks within a human body using Google-mediapipe library in real time